Mano Negra affair

 The Black Hand (La Mano Negra) was a presumed secret, anarchist organization based in the Andalusian region of Spain and best known as the perpetrators of murders, arson, and crop fires in the early 1880s.
 The events associated with the Black Hand took place in 1882 and 1883 amidst class struggle in the Andalusian countryside, the spread of anarcho-communism distinct from collectivist anarchism, and differences between legalists and illegalists in the Federación de Trabajadores de la Región Española.

+In June 1883, the Jerez court sentenced seven people and eight accomplices to 17 years and four months of prison.
+Two people were acquitted, but the prosecutor appealed the sentence to the Supreme Court, who ruled in April 1884 in favor of the death penalty for all but one accused.
+Nine sentences were commuted to jail time and seven were executed by garrote two months later in Jerez de la Frontera's Plaza del Mercado.
+Three days later, the judges were recognized by the Order of Isabella the Catholic.
+Afterwards, the FRTE's La Revista Social showed solidarity with workers but not with the condemned.
+The clandestine newspaper of Los Desheredados, an illegalist and anarcho-communist group that had split from the FTRE, lamented that the Jerez executions went uncontested.

 Background

 Between the drought and poor harvests of 1881 and 1882, social tensions and hunger in Andalusia led to theft, robberies, and arson.
 There were raids on farms and riots in protest of lack of work.
 Insurgents demanded that the town council give them jobs in public works.
 Among the most serious urban riots, on November 3, 1882, in Jerez de la Frontera, about 60 people were arrested as the Civil Guard and army intervened.
 Owners were fearful of the rioters, who otherwise did not act in personal aggression or face farmhouse guards and the Civil Guard.

 The liberal press in Madrid denounced the dire circumstances of Andalusian day laborers in late 1882.
 An editorial in the newspaper El Imparcial described the looting of bakeries and butchers out of hunger, and having to choose between alms, theft, and death.
 Leopoldo Alas reported on hunger in Andalusia in a series of articles for El Día.

 By the end of 1882, the rains had returned and Andalusian agricultural laborers of the new Federación de Trabajadores de la Región Española decided to strike to raise their salaries at the prospect of a good harvest.